 Emerging technology dynamically changes the way we consume and build markets.

-As such, my research focuses on the impact of emerging technology as it is developed and adopted.
+As such, my research focuses on the impact of diverse digital and social media as it is developed and adopted.
 Leveraging theories from sociology and philosophy, my research offers insights into technology's role in value creation, identity development, and market system dynamics.
 Using multiple methods, I investigate phenomena that are timely, theoretically-important, and industry-relevant.
 I am fortunate that my work has been honored with academic awards and covered industry media coverage.

 The "Nicosia Award goes to a paper that several reviewers believe has the potential for significant scholarly impact," said Rajiv Vaidyanathan, Executive Director of ACR and Professor of Marketing at the University of Minnesota Duluth"